Memory Loss or Behavioral Changes (including MCI, MBI, Alzheimer’s disease, and dementia)

 In a significant proportion of cases it is possible to identify a reversible or modifiable cause, which, if addressed, will permit recovery.
 In other cases, a clear diagnosis permits establishing a treatment plan to slow down potential worsening, and to maximize abilities.

 Dr. Armon has been medical director of the Memory and Cognitive Disorders Clinic at Shamir (Assaf Harofeh) Medical Center since 2015.
-During you first appointment he will hear about the memory and cognitive difficulties you have encountered, including the perspectives of your close ones, will learn about your medical history, and will sample-check your cognitive abilities.
+During your first appointment he will hear about the memory and cognitive difficulties you have encountered, including the perspectives of your close ones, will learn about your medical history, and will sample-check your cognitive abilities.
 Based on the findings, we will establish a plan to evaluate the source of the difficulties.
 The plan will often include some tests.
 We will go over the results of the tests in a follow-up visit to make a diagnosis, understand its meaning, and develop a treatment plan.

 It is helpful to be joined by a healthy family member to provide an additional perspective to understanding your difficulties, and to help understand the plans and follow through on them.